Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. From *Import a Git repository*, click *Import*.** ✅

+❌ <mark>**B. Create a webhook**. → Webhooks trigger events, they don’t copy repositories</mark>

+❌ C. Create a service connection for GitHub. → Used for pipelines integration, not repo cloning

 Explanation:

 To **clone (copy) an existing GitHub repository into Azure DevOps**, the supported and intended method is to use the built-in import feature in **Azure DevOps**.